Mobile and NBN Network Status

 Mobile Service Outages

-Step 1: Check the Telstra Outages page.
 Pennytel uses the Telstra Wholesale Mobile network.
 For information on planned and unplanned outages affecting the Telstra mobile network at your address or suburb, as well as additional information regarding major outages and outage communications, please visit the link below:

-Check from mobile outages
+Check for mobile outages

-Step 2: Contact us.
-If the search shows no planned or unplanned outage at your address or suburb, please go to our website and ask Penny – our friendly chatbot – to check if there is an outage in your area, or alternatively contact us on 1300 232 888.
+If the search shows no planned or unplanned outage at your address or suburb, but you are still experiencing issues with your mobile service, please go to our website and ask Penny – our friendly chatbot – to check if there is any further information about an outage in your area, or alternatively contact us on 1300 232 888.
 If there are known active Major or Significant Local outages in the network, we will generally put a message up on our phone line.
 If not, then one of our friendly staff will be happy to check for you.

 NBN Outages